Patricia Kennedy Lawford: Personal life

 She met English actor Peter Lawford through her brother John in 1949.
 They courted briefly, and officially announced their engagement in February 1954.
-They married on April 24, 1954, at St. Thomas More Church in New York City, 12 days before her 30th birthday.
-They settled in Santa Monica, California, and had four children: Christopher Lawford (1955–2018), Sydney Maleia Lawford (b.
-1956), Victoria Francis Lawford (b.
-1958), and Robin Elizabeth Lawford (b.
-1961).
+They married on April 24, 1954, at St. Thomas More Church in New York City.
+They settled in Santa Monica, California, and had four children, including Christopher Lawford (1955–2018).
 Patricia and Peter (who was a member of Frank Sinatra's "Rat Pack") held lavish parties at their Malibu mansion during the 1950s and early 1960s with guests such as Marilyn Monroe.

 Despite the glamorous persona Lawford presented, their relationship suffered strains as early as their brief engagement.
 Lawford had difficulty adjusting to Kennedy's steadfast Catholicism and her family's larger-than-life image.
 Kennedy could not tolerate Lawford's heavy drinking, extramarital affairs, and gradual addiction to drugs.
-Shortly after her brother Jack's death in 1963, she filed for a legal separation, and the couple officially divorced in February 1966.
-She never remarried.
+Shortly after her brother John was assassinated in 1963, she filed for a legal separation, and the couple officially divorced in February 1966.